top of page

 • Goods imported for commercial purposes

-• Goods imported by organisations
+• Goods imported by organizations.

-Documentation required when clearing commercial importations
+Documentation required when clearing commercial importations.

 • Bill of Entry (Form 21)